Noah-Huppert/linux-install/INSTRUCTIONS.md

    you choose

 ## Create Live USB For Installation
+Create a Void Linux live USB which will be used for automated installation.

-Complete the following steps on a Void Linux installation:
+Complete the following steps on an existing Void Linux installation:

 1. Access copy of this repository